Ho3ein-ds/COVID/README.md

 # COVID-19: Data Analytics Perspective
 ## Introduction
 In December 2019, a local outbreak of pneumonia of initially unknown cause was detected in three patients with pneumonia connected to the cluster of acute respiratory illness cases from Wuhan (Hubei, China), and quickly determined to be caused by a novel coronavirus (COVID-19).
-The outbreak has since spread to every province of mainland China as well as at least 120 countries and regions.
+The outbreak has since spread to every province of mainland China as well as at least 120 countries and regions.COVID-19 is the greatest global crisis since World War II (https://www.bloomberg.com/opinion/articles/2020-03-24/coronavirus-recession-it-will-be-a-lot-like-world-war-ii) and the largest global pandemic since the 1918-1919 Spanish Flu (https://www.cdc.gov/flu/pandemic-resources/1918-pandemic-h1n1.html) is upon today

 Corona viruses are a family of viruses that are transmitted between people and animals.
 The disease causes respiratory illness (like the flu) with symptomes such as fever, cough, and in more severe cases, the infection can result in difficulty breathing.
 You can protect yourself by washing your hands frequently, avoiding toching your face, and avoiding close contact (1 meter or 3 feet) with people who are unwell.